BawerA/GAN_Networks/README.md

 January 8th, 2020 - setup_environment.sh - : Uploaded this bash scrip to just install all of the required packages needed to run the codes.
 This is meant for the AWS instance.
 In case it ever ends and all of the data on it is erased, we can easily just set up the instannce without running it over and over and seeing what to install.
 This is meant for setting up an environment quickly and in the case our instance is closed and our environment and data is erased.
 This script was made for Kali/Ubuntu machines, haven't tried on MAC.
 It should contain MOST of the packages, not all of them.

+January 20th.
+2020 - : Finally separated the chipping and training code.
+Now when we run code that trains the generator and discriminator, it does not chip the dataset.
+This means that the dataset is not chipped every single time we run the code.
+The programs that have this change are prototype2.py and chip_script.py.